SamuiRo/HommerCLOD/README.md

 - /name HommerCLOD

-- /status "Heroku Enjoyer 💞"
+- /status "Railway Enjoyer 💞"

 - /description "I like to create bots to automate work 🤖.
 Video games are more fun to play than to create 😢"